 Sarah Polley's latest is a striking, powerful drama about a community of women taking their lives into their own hands

-Sarah Polley, who wrote and directed Women Talking, has created a beautiful, striking and insightful film that feels reminiscent of a gender-flipped 12 Angry Men.
-Making what’s effectively a one-location film feel expansive by occasionally taking us outside of the barn to show snippets of life in the community, Polley's work is most potent when powerfully cutting away from the debate to reflect on the harsh, brutal realities of why these discussions are happening in the first place.
+Sarah Polley, who wrote and directed Women Talking based on the novel of the same name by Miriam Toews, has created a beautiful, striking and insightful film that feels reminiscent of a gender-flipped 12 Angry Men.
+Making what’s effectively a one-location feature feel expansive by occasionally taking us outside of the barn to show snippets of life in the community, Polley's work is most potent when powerfully cutting away from the debate to reflect on the harsh, brutal realities of why these discussions are happening in the first place.

-This may sound bleak, and the women’s reality is certainly difficult, though Women Talking is neither miserable or sluggish.
-Polley is dedicated to exploring every facet of these women’s lives, and she’s created an extraordinary portrait of female resistance.
-In all of the impossible sadness, Polley manages to find a surprising lightness and humour that gives the film’s ensemble tremendous vitality.
-It’s all highlighted by an impeccable score by Hildur Guðnadóttir, music full of hope, but aware of the perilous journey ahead.
+This may sound bleak, and the women’s reality is certainly difficult, though Women Talking is neither miserable nor sluggish.
+Polley is dedicated to exploring every facet of these women’s lives, and she creates an extraordinary portrait of female resistance in the process.
+Amidst the impossible sadness, she manages to find a surprising lightness and humour that gives the film’s ensemble tremendous vitality.
+It’s all highlighted by an impeccable score by Hildur Guðnadóttir – music full of hope, but aware of the perilous journey ahead.

 It helps that this is a film packed with powerhouse performances.
 From the ferociously strong-willed Salome (Claire Foy), to the calm, idealistic Ona (Rooney Mara), each of the women, despite being linked by the same faith and community, see the world in very different ways; watching them clash is both compelling and illuminating.
 The dialogue crackles with urgency as these women debate their futures – not just their own, but those of their families, and the fate of the entire community.
 Especially good is the magnificent work of Sheila McCarthy as Greta, whose sweet, nurturing demeanour masks a lifetime of sadness and disappointment.